 Toward a perceptually-plausible theory of appearance

 Computer graphics applications usually treat appearance in different ways, depending on whether they start from scratch, from 3D scenes or from videos.
-I believe that a common theory of appearance would better serve such applications: it would greatly help the creation of complex appearance patterns (e.g., highlights, gradients) in drawing applications; it would permit to connect physical descriptions (e.g., BRDFs, light fields) to appearance percepts in rendering; and it would give a rich basis (e.g., differential, statistical) for image analysis at the compositing stage.
+I believe that a common theory of appearance would better serve such applications: it would greatly help the creation of complex appearance patterns (e.g., highlights, gradients) in drawing applications; it would permit to connect physical descriptions (e.g., BRDFs, light fields) to appearance percepts in rendering; and it would give a rich basis (e.g., differential, statistical) for image manipulation at the compositing stage.